Annelv07/AlgorandAccCreation/README.md

 "X" could not be resolved Pylance(reportMissingImports)"
 ```
 Then make sure you have changed the paths of your working Python environment to match
 the path where the Algorand Python SDK is installed.
-For example in Spyder, you can add a
-new PATH leads to the installed Algorand Python SDK through PythonPath Manager.
+For example in <b>Spyder</b>, you can add a new PATH leads to the installed Algorand Python SDK through PythonPath Manager.

 ![image](https://user-images.githubusercontent.com/92056286/171984939-92b5234a-5349-4d7c-825a-fbdada040d75.png)